 Room and board

 Boarding participants are housed in a dormitory on the campus of Loyola University, a five-minute walk from the Music Building.
 Dorm rooms house two students per room.
 Meal cards for breakfast, lunch, and dinner will be provided and may be used in various campus eateries.
 The dormitory will have adult supervisors.
+Participants 13 years or under who would like to stay in the dorm must be accompanied by a parent or guardian, and double occupancy rooms can be arranged.
 Students under the age of 18 will not be allowed to leave the campus without permission from an Institute Director.

-For information regarding the 2017 New Orleans Piano Institute, please contact:
+For additional information regarding the 2019 New Orleans Piano Institute, please contact:

 New Orleans Piano Institute Faculty

 Igor Resnianski (NOPI Co-director) is a prize winner of many piano competitions including New Orleans International Piano Competition; World Piano Competition; Nena Wideman International Piano Competition; First China International Piano Competition; All-Russia Piano Competition, etc. He performed, judged, and gave master classes in the US, Russia, China, South America, Hong Kong, etc. His students are winners of numerous state, national, and international competitions and were featured on the national radio and TV program "From the Top".
-Dr. Resnianski was named a "2012 Music Teacher of the Year" by PAMTA and "2016 Top Teacher" by Steinway & Sons.
+In 2012, Dr. Resnianski was named Music Teacher of the Year by PAMTA; and in 2016 and 2017, he was named Top Teacher by Steinway & Sons.
 He is on the faculty at West Chester University of Pennsylvania and Nelly Berman School of Music near Philadelphia.
 Igor Resnianski is a Steinway Artist.

 Kevin Chance is on the faculty of University of Alabama.
 He holds degrees from Eastman School of Music, LSU, and Birmingham-Southern College.
 He has performed throughout the US and abroad as soloist and collaborator.
 His students are frequently named winners on local, state, regional, and national competitions.
-Kevin was most recently awarded the distinct honor of Alabama Music Teachers Association's Teacher of the Year in 2015.
+In 2015, Dr. Chance was named Teacher of the Year by Alabama Music Teachers Association.